Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ## 13. Opening the beyond

-Omniabase is not built to negate what has already been reached.
+OMNIABASE is not built to negate what has already been reached.

 It is built to open what may lie beyond the current representational threshold.